How to Stay Safe Behind Snow Plows

 Snowplows may need to stop or swerve abruptly to avoid obstacles, including stranded cars.
 They aren’t driving erratically, necessarily.
 Drivers are up against unpredictable conditions, and if you’re driving behind them, you will be as well.
 You need a safe following distance in case they need to stop suddenly or back up.

 You don’t necessarily need to be driving to get into a dangerous situation with a snowplow.

 Last January, a huge blizzard dumped three feet of snow on parts of the Eastern U.S. As people began digging their cars out of the snow, there were a few tragic stories of people who got inside their cars to warm up and never got back out of them alive.

 Stay safe this winter.
 The snowplows are out on the roads to help you.
-Stay safe and help them do their job by following these three simple tips.
+Stay safe and help them do their job by following the three simple tips we went over today.